-I've worked as a staff and a freelance magazine editor, writer, illustrator, designer, artist, commercial photographer.
+I've worked as a staff, and a freelance, magazine editor, writer, illustrator, designer, artist, commercial photographer.
 I have also worked as a search and rescue air crewman, electronics tech., carpenter, sign painter/exhibit builder, photojournalist, and lots of other stuff, some that made a living and others that didn't.
+Lots of gig work before the term hit the internet.
 The common denominator comes down to making an image worth a thousand words.
 Sometimes its just quicker to draw it than trying to describe it.

-I have worked primarily in watercolor since high school, but I've tested most media, with some success in oils, acrylics, silkscreen and lithography.
+I have worked frequently in watercolor since high school, but I've tested most media, with some success in oils, acrylics, silkscreen and lithography.
 I have some fun with assemblage and collage too.
-I'm also a registered photojournalist, with some studio photography experience.
+I was also a registered photojournalist, with some studio photography experience.

 I earned my first art show award as a high school sophomore in the Concord (Calif.)
 Art Association's 1967 Annual show.
 I graduated from high school with the departmental arts award, earning a regional placement in the national Hallmark high school competition.
 I have work in collections at the US Air Force Command HQ, Anchorage, Alaska; Indiana University, South Bend; US Coast Guard Headquarters, Washington DC.
 My first solo show was in Elizabeth City, N.C., in 1988 with the Pasquotank Arts Council.